 But.. but – what about Facebook?!
 I have to tell everyone I’m producing, don’t I?

-Operating systems and common programs/applications these days have too many automatic notifications that can ruin your flow instantly.
-This ties back into the first tip, when you’re producing – it’s YOUR time.
+Applications these days have too many notifications that can ruin your flow instantly.
+This ties back into the first tip: when you’re producing – it’s YOUR time.
 Skype doesn’t need to be up, neither does Facebook.
 Just turn on flight mode or unplug the modem.

 4. Drink coffee